 As already mentioned, many athletes tend to get a good dose of adrenaline because their body is used to being in such a state due to constant training and competition.

 And one of the best ways to achieve this without straining – gambling.
 That is why athletes, including swimmers, often prefer to visit casinos or bet on sports.
 Those who do not want to visit land-based casinos can play online casinos from their smartphones.
 Today, many athletes increasingly prefer Crash games.
-They can be found in many Crash gambling establishments.
+They can be found in many of these Crash gambling establishments.
 This type of entertainment allows participants not only to increase the adrenaline level in the blood but also to test their intuition.
 This way, they can let off some steam.

 One of the most famous swimmers, a fan of gambling, is Michael Phelps.
 The athlete regularly plays in casinos.
 Main Michael’s passion is poker.
 It has appeared since his school days.
 He even tried to become a professional player and participated in some professional tournaments in Las Vegas.